Radar records image of the Moon with the highest resolution

 Work on the main system has already started.
 It will have nearly 1000 times the power output and several times the waveform bandwidth of the original.
 The flagship system will be a 500 kilowatt planetary radar for the Green Bank Observatory using the VLBA and the future Next Generation Very Large Array as receivers.

-The they believe that once the system is operational, it will become the first line of planetary defense, as it will be "capable of detecting, tracking and characterizing potentially hazardous objects" that could fall with Earth.
+The researchers believe that once the system is operational, it will become the first line of planetary defense, as it will be "capable of detecting, tracking and characterizing potentially hazardous objects" that could fall with Earth.

-iGuRu.gr The Best Technology Site in Greecefgns
+iGuRu.gr The Best Technology Site in Greeceggns

 Written by giorgos